adswa/multimatch_gaze/README.md

 **'vector position'**, **'vector direction'** and **'fixation duration'** for a multidimensional similarity evaluation.
-The original Matlab toolbox was kindly provided via email by Dr. Richard Dewhurst and the method was ported into Python with the intent of comparing scanpaths evoked by movie 'Forrest Gump' in subjects.
+The original Matlab toolbox was kindly provided via email by Dr. Richard Dewhurst and the method was ported into Python with the intent of providing an open source alternative to the matlab toolbox.
+Additionally, it contains options to compute scanpath similarities from the studyforrest phase 2 eyetracking dataset, in which participants (n = 15 during fmri acquisition, n = 15 in lab) watched the movie 'Forrest Gump'.

+# Installation instructions

+< This is a TODO >

 There is a standalone MultiMatch version now (cave: no unit tests yet) that can